Mayo River State Park — Mayo Mountain Access, Rockingham County, NC | Delia Knight, REALTOR® | Howard Hanna Allen Tate Real Estate

 The park has multiple access points, and each one offers something different.
 The main Mayo Mountain access off Old Mayo Park Road in Mayodan is the place to start if you're visiting for the first time.
 You'll find the park office, two fishing ponds, a large picnic shelter, and the trailhead for the Mayo Mountain Loop — a two-mile route through mixed hardwoods with seasonal views of Cedar Mountain.
 There's also a shorter half-mile option, making it an easy outing for families with younger kids.

-The Deshazo Mill access is where most people get hooked.
+The Deshazo Mill access, just outside Stoneville, is where most people get hooked.
 The trail there is nearly flat and family-friendly, and you reach Fall Creek Falls in less than a quarter mile from the parking area.
 Past the waterfall, the path follows Fall Creek down to the Mayo River, continuing north along a sandy riverbank all the way to Byrd's Ledge — a rock formation extending into the river that historically marks the NC/Virginia state line, surveyed back in 1728.
-The river trail is 1.9 miles one way and rated 4.7 stars by over 400 AllTrails users, which is genuinely hard to argue with.
+The river trail is 1.9 miles one way and rated 4.7 stars by over 400 AllTrails users.

 For paddlers, the Anglin Mill and Mayodan river accesses are the spots to know.
 The Mayo River runs Class II rapids through this stretch, and in warmer months you'll find kayakers, canoeists, and people tubing in the natural pools near the river ledges.
 The park has seven trails in total, ranging from beginner-friendly to moderate, and none of them require any technical skill to enjoy.